 User Experience Design Jobs in USA with Visa Sponsorship

-User Experience Design roles rank among the more sponsorship-friendly creative positions in the U.S. Employers filing H-1B and O-1 petitions regularly cite UX as a specialty occupation requiring a bachelor's degree in design, HCI, or a related field.
+User Experience Design roles rank among the more sponsorship-friendly creative positions in the U.S. Employers filing H-1B visa and O-1 petitions regularly cite UX as a specialty occupation requiring a bachelor's degree in design, HCI, or a related field.
 For detailed occupation requirements, see the O*NET profile.

 See All User Experience Design Jobs